usewits/EstimatingAggregationsOverJoins/runtime_comparison/README.md

 ./gendata.bash
 sudo ./runexperiments.bash
 ```
-Note that ample RAM is needed to store all columns in memory and the flushing code assumes that the L3 cache is much smaller than 50MiB.
+Note that ample RAM is needed to store all columns in memory and that the flushing code assumes that the L3 cache is much smaller than 50MiB.
 If desired, experiment parameters can be changed directly in `main.cpp`.

 `main.cpp`
 > code to run benchmarks